sebyss/Mine-terminal/README.txt

   "ls -F",
   "ls -l"

-2.Are implementat si history ( sageata sus , si iti va afisa comanda introdusa anterios , sau sageata jos etc..)
+2.Implemented history ( press arrow-up to browse to introduced lines, or arrow-down etc..)

-3. Pentru a il rula:  gcc +o main{.c} -lreadline
+3. Run with:  gcc +o main{.c} -lreadline

-acel readline , este o librarie , si altfel programul nu va fi compilat daca nu ii adaugi acel parametru
+readline is a must to run the program!!! , its used for history